Justin1904/TensorFusionNetworks/README.md

+## IMPORTANT NOTICE

+The CMU-MultimodalSDK on which this repo depend on is recently undergoing major updates and its API as well as data structures have substantially changed.
+Hence the code in this repo is currently not ready for running experiments directly.
+We will update the code once the changes on the MultimodalSDK side have finalized.
+In the meantime, the code for the model itself is still up-to-date, so if you want to use the model by writing your own data preprocessing code, please feel free to do so.

 # Tensor Fusion Networks

 This is a PyTorch implementation of:

 Zadeh, Amir, et al. "Tensor fusion network for multimodal sentiment analysis."
 EMNLP 2017 Oral.